We have all been vaccinated and our store is open for public shopping again! See our store page for hours and driving directions.

 For us, this isn't a business public relations plan; it's a lifestyle.
 It's the Maine way, and it's the Triple Mountain way.

 We care for 300 acres of forestland called the Triple Mountain.
 Over 250 acres have officially been placed into Tree Growth designation, which means they will remain forested forever.
 The mountain is home to a wide variety of animals and plants.
-The north side is open to the public for hiking and mountain biking along the snowmobile trails that are maintained by the local snowmobile club in the winter.
+The north side is open to the public for hikingalong the snowmobile trails that are maintained by the local snowmobile club in the winter.
 (Use is at your own risk; no ATVS, please.)

 Our Hiram store and our office are powered primarily by solar power.
 Our store is lit 100% by LED lighting inside and out.
-We use heat pumps for efficient heating and cooling, a solar hot water system for heating water, and an outdoor wood furnace for additional heating (of our home and office) in winter.
-Wood for the furnace is locally sourced, including fallen or diseased trees from the Triple Mountain.
-We also are able to use non-reusable cardboard shipping boxes and paper scraps in the wood furnace to produce heat and reduce waste.
+We use heat pumps for efficient heating and cooling and a solar hot water system for heating water.
+A water barrel collects rain water from the store roof to water the plants and flowers around the store.

 We collect shipping boxes and packing material from local businesses for re-use, to reduce the amount of packing material that needs to be produced, and waste going to the landfill.
 We hope that you'll recycle packing material you receive in orders from Triple Mountain.
 Most shipping supply stores (UPS Store, Staples, etc) will accept packing material for re-use.